 If you need to freeze the cake, I would suggest freezing the layers before frosting.
 Ermine is really best when made and then spread on your cake immediately.
 Since it is a bit temperamental, I wouldn't recommend freezing the frosted cake since the texture of the frosting might suffer.

 Wrap each completely cooled cake layer in a double layer of plastic wrap and then foil.
 If you make 6" cakes like I did, you can put the double wrapped layer in a gallon sized freezer bag instead.

 The cake should be fine for 6-8 weeks frozen.

 Red velvet cake will be fine at room temperature for 2-3 days.
 If you want to, you may refrigerate the cake.
 The nice thing about red velvet is, because it doesn't contain butter, it will stay soft in the fridge.

 Still, I'd allow slices to come to room temperature for a good 20 minutes or so before serving so that the butter in the ermine frosting has a chance to soften.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Thanks so much for spending some time with me today.
-Enjoy the red velvet cake recipe and the ermine frosting.
 Take care, and have a lovely day.